shaival-vora/csci_6221/README.md

 Multi-User Support: Collaborate with your team or family by adding multiple users to the app.

 # Team
-Leon De Noronha
+- Leon De Noronha (G40731289)
-Shaival Vora
+- Shaival Vora (G37099269)
-Yiqi Liu
+- Yiqi Liu (G45109696)
-Pooja Srinivasan
+- Pooja Srinivasan (G33105018)
+- Dilip Siddalingha Prasad (G41296129)

 # Getting Started
-Clone the repository: git clone https://github.com/your-username/pennywise.git Open the project in Xcode.
+1. Clone the repository: git clone https://github.com/your-username/pennywise.git
+2. Open the project in Xcode.
-Build and run the app on your simulator or device.
+3. Build and run the app on your simulator or device.

-Contributing
+# Contributing
 We welcome contributions!
 Please follow our contribution guidelines to contribute to Pennywise.